mlflow/mlflow/docs/source/models.rst

     prompt and included line-formatting carriage returns `"\n"` in their outputs.
 For these pipeline types, if you would like to disable the prompt return, you can set the following in the `inference_config` dictionary when saving or logging the model: `"include_prompt": False`.
-To remove the newline characters from within the body of the generated text output, you can add the `"shrink_newlines": True` option to the `inference_config` dictionary.
+To remove the newline characters from within the body of the generated text output, you can add the `"collapse_whitespace": True` option to the `inference_config` dictionary.
     If the pipeline type being saved does not inherit from `TextGenerationPipeline`, these options will not perform any modification to the output returned from pipeline inference.